piotrmurach/tty/README.md

 [codeclimate]: https://codeclimate.com/github/peter-murach/tty
 [coveralls]: https://coveralls.io/r/peter-murach/tty

-Toolbox for developing CLI clients in Ruby.
-This library provides a fluid interface for working with terminals.
+TTY is a toolbox for developing beautiful command line clients in Ruby.
+It provides a fluid interface for gathering input from the user, querying system and terminal and displaying information back.
+It is not another command line options parser, rather a plumbing library that helps in common tasks.

+## Motivation

+All too often libraries that interact with command line create their own interface logic that gathers input from users and displays information back.
+Many times utility files are created that contain methods for reading system or terminal properties.
+Shouldn't we focus our energy on building the actual client?

+Even more so, any command line application needs a clear way of communicating its results back to terminal whether in tabular form, column form or colorfully indented text.
+Our time and energy should be spent in creating the tools not the foundation.

 ## Features

 Jump-start development of your command line app:

-* Table rendering with an easy-to-use API. [status: In Progress]
+* Table rendering with an easy-to-use API. [status: ✔ ]
 * Terminal output colorization.            [status: ✔ ]
 * Terminal output paging.                  [status: ✔ ]
-* System & command detection utilities.    [status: In Progress]
+* System & command detection utilities.    [status: ✔ ]
-* Text manipulation(wrapping/truncation)   [status: In Progress]
+* Text manipulation(wrapping/truncation)   [status: ✔ ]
 * Shell user interface.                    [status: In Progress]
 * File diffs.                              [status: TODO]
 * Progress bar.                            [status: TODO]